Five Things to do With Your Elderly Parents in Harrogate, Yorkshire

 The gardens can be an enjoyable day out for anyone who may feel disconnected from the natural world while receiving live-in care.
 This can be particularly important for those receiving dementia care as the sensory nature of the gardens can often stimulate the memory and help those with memory loss reconnect with their past.
 The gardens are accessible to wheelchair users, although there are some slopes and pebbled paths.
 You can hire manual and electric mobility scooters in advance, and you can also ask for maps of the most accessible routes.
 It’s also worth noting that one companion or carer is admitted for free.

-However long you are visiting Harrogate, this beautiful town will provide ample enjoyment.
-With so many fun and interesting things to enjoy, you and your elderly parents will be able to spend many happy hours together and take away fond memories of this Yorkshire gem.
+However long you visit Harrogate, this beautiful town will provide ample enjoyment.
+With so many fun and interesting things to enjoy, you and your older loved ones can spend many happy hours together and take away fond memories of this Yorkshire gem.

 Learn more about elderly care